 |$120k - $160k||1|

 About Moisson Montreal:

-Moisson Montreal is one of Canada's Major 100 charities, which received monetary donations of $6.1m in F2015 along with donated food worth $60.5m in F2015.
-Administrative costs are 1% of total revenues and fundraising costs are 19% of monetary donations.
-Total overhead costs come to 20%, falling within Ci's reasonable range.
-MML has total funding reserves of $5.0m.
-Excluding the cost of donated food, MML's funding reserves cover program costs for 1.3 years.
+Moisson Montreal is one of Canada’s Major 100 charities, which received monetary donations totaling $4.1m and food donations worth $86.2m in F2018.
+Administrative costs are 1% of revenues and fundraising costs are 20% of monetary donations.
+For every dollar donated, 79 cents go to its programs.
+This is within Ci’s reasonable range for overhead expenditures.
+MML has net funding reserves of $2.9m (excluding food donations).
+This can cover program costs for almost 12 months.

-This report is an update and is currently being reviewed by the charity.
+This report is an update that has been sent to Moisson Montreal for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending March

 |Cash flow from operations||475||(839)||579|